Mark McLeod (English footballer): Life and career

 McLeod was born in Sunderland.
 He began his football career with Darlington, and captained their youth team.
 He spent time on loan to Harrogate Town of the Conference North and to Northern League club Durham City before making his first-team debut for Darlington on 18 March 2006, replacing Jonjo Dickman after 80 minutes of a 5–0 home defeat against Carlisle United in League Two.
 He made what the Evening Gazette described as "an impressive full debut" two weeks later as Darlington beat Lincoln City 4–2.
 He signed a professional contract at the end of the season.
 He played four matches in the first couple of months of the 2006–07 season, and then spent time on loan with another Conference North club, Workington.

 McLeod was not retained for 2007–08, and he and former Darlington teammate Richard Logan played in Sweden for lower-league club Östavalls IF.
 On his return, he joined Newcastle Blue Star, managed by Tommy Cassidy for whom he had played at Workington, while completing his A-Levels at South Tyneside College.
-He went on to take a degree in economics at York University, and played for the university football team, and for Sunderland RCA of the Northern League when his studies allowed.
+He went on to take a degree in economics at the University of York, and played for the university football team, and for Sunderland RCA of the Northern League when his studies allowed.

 After graduating, McLeod worked in London as a civil servant in the Cabinet Office.
 A friend suggested he resume playing football on a part-time basis, and he joined Walton & Hersham of the Isthmian League Division One South.
 He moved on to Isthmian League clubs Chipstead and Harrow Borough, from where he spent brief spells on loan at Aylesbury, while recovering from injury in September 2016, and at Northwood.
 He then spent two pandemic-interrupted seasons with another Isthmian League club, Uxbridge, before returning to the north-east of England.

 McLeod signed for Northern Premier League Division One East club Hebburn Town for the 2021–22 season.
 He made nine league appearances before joining Northern League club Seaham Red Star on a month's loan, later extended to three months, after which he made a further nine appearances before his Hebburn contract expired.
 McLeod returned to the Northern Premier League with Consett for the 2022–23 season.